Colony Capital (NYSE:CLNY) Shares Gap Down on Disappointing Earnings

-Colony Capital Inc (NYSE:CLNY)’s share price gapped down prior to trading on Friday after the company announced weaker than expected quarterly earnings.
+Colony Capital Inc (NYSE:CLNY) gapped down before the market opened on Friday following a weaker than expected earnings announcement.
 The stock had previously closed at $2.20, but opened at $2.10.
-Colony Capital shares last traded at $2.02, with a volume of 6,455,800 shares.
+Colony Capital shares last traded at $2.02, with a volume of 6,455,800 shares traded.

-The real estate investment trust reported ($0.76) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.04 by ($0.80).
-The company had revenue of $32.87 million during the quarter, compared to analysts’ expectations of $31.40 million.
-Colony Capital had a negative net margin of 43.50% and a negative return on equity of 28.50%.
+The real estate investment trust reported ($0.76) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.04 by ($0.80).
+Colony Capital had a negative return on equity of 28.50% and a negative net margin of 43.50%.
+The business had revenue of $32.87 million for the quarter, compared to analysts’ expectations of $31.40 million.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, April 15th.
-Shareholders of record on Tuesday, March 31st were issued a $0.11 dividend.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, April 15th.
+Stockholders of record on Tuesday, March 31st were given a $0.11 dividend.
+This represents a $0.44 annualized dividend and a dividend yield of 21.78%.
 The ex-dividend date was Monday, March 30th.
-This represents a $0.44 dividend on an annualized basis and a dividend yield of 21.78%.
-Colony Capital’s dividend payout ratio is currently 88.00%.
+Colony Capital’s payout ratio is currently 88.00%.

-In related news, CEO Thomas Barrack, Jr. sold 3,250 shares of Colony Capital stock in a transaction that occurred on Tuesday, March 3rd.
-The stock was sold at an average price of $24.82, for a total transaction of $80,665.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Thomas Barrack, Jr. purchased 73,458 shares of the firm’s stock in a transaction on Wednesday, March 18th.
-The stock was bought at an average cost of $8.72 per share, with a total value of $640,553.76.
+In other news, CEO Thomas Barrack, Jr. purchased 62,460 shares of Colony Capital stock in a transaction dated Friday, March 20th.
+The stock was bought at an average price of $12.04 per share, with a total value of $752,018.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Thomas Barrack, Jr. bought 73,458 shares of the firm’s stock in a transaction on Wednesday, March 18th.
+The stock was purchased at an average price of $8.72 per share, with a total value of $640,553.76.
 The disclosure for this purchase can be found here.
-6.82% of the stock is owned by corporate insiders.
+6.82% of the stock is currently owned by corporate insiders.

-Several large investors have recently bought and sold shares of the company.
-Virtu Financial LLC grew its position in Colony Capital by 85.9% during the third quarter.
-Virtu Financial LLC now owns 19,709 shares of the real estate investment trust’s stock valued at $119,000 after buying an additional 9,105 shares during the period.
-State of Alaska Department of Revenue grew its position in shares of Colony Capital by 244.5% during the 4th quarter.
-State of Alaska Department of Revenue now owns 136,483 shares of the real estate investment trust’s stock valued at $648,000 after acquiring an additional 96,868 shares during the period.
-Corrado Advisors LLC purchased a new position in shares of Colony Capital in the 4th quarter valued at about $59,000.
-Zeke Capital Advisors LLC raised its holdings in Colony Capital by 8.5% in the 4th quarter.
-Zeke Capital Advisors LLC now owns 181,928 shares of the real estate investment trust’s stock worth $864,000 after purchasing an additional 14,250 shares during the period.
-Finally, Nisa Investment Advisors LLC boosted its position in Colony Capital by 2.2% during the fourth quarter.
-Nisa Investment Advisors LLC now owns 433,109 shares of the real estate investment trust’s stock worth $2,057,000 after purchasing an additional 9,463 shares in the last quarter.
-80.01% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+Alberta Investment Management Corp increased its holdings in shares of Colony Capital by 24.3% in the 1st quarter.
+Alberta Investment Management Corp now owns 3,860,000 shares of the real estate investment trust’s stock valued at $6,755,000 after purchasing an additional 754,000 shares during the period.
+Swiss National Bank grew its position in Colony Capital by 1.3% in the first quarter.
+Swiss National Bank now owns 897,300 shares of the real estate investment trust’s stock worth $1,570,000 after acquiring an additional 11,700 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. raised its holdings in shares of Colony Capital by 21.2% during the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 139,932 shares of the real estate investment trust’s stock valued at $245,000 after purchasing an additional 24,429 shares in the last quarter.
+First Allied Advisory Services Inc. lifted its stake in shares of Colony Capital by 103.4% in the 1st quarter.
+First Allied Advisory Services Inc. now owns 84,982 shares of the real estate investment trust’s stock valued at $149,000 after purchasing an additional 43,196 shares during the last quarter.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Colony Capital by 6.4% in the first quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 121,663 shares of the real estate investment trust’s stock worth $213,000 after purchasing an additional 7,369 shares in the last quarter.
+80.01% of the stock is owned by institutional investors and hedge funds.

 Colony Capital, Inc (NYSE: CLNY) is a leading global investment management firm with assets under management of $43 billion.
 The Company manages capital on behalf of its stockholders, as well as institutional and retail investors in private funds, non-traded and traded real estate investment trusts and registered investment companies.